-It’s less than a month until Christmas, which means it’s time to start thinking about buying presents (and writing your own Christmas lists too).
-So what are the best Christmas gifts for a table tennis player?
+It’s just over a month until Christmas, which means it’s time to start thinking about buying presents (and writing your own Christmas lists too).
+So, what are the best Christmas gifts for a table tennis player?

 In this article, I’ll go through some of my favourite table tennis gift ideas and show you a few of the things that have made it onto my Christmas list.
 There’s a mixture of stocking fillers (small/cheap gifts) and more expensive presents.[Read more…] about 10 Table Tennis Christmas Gift Ideas (2019)